 While Canon have stated they will continue to develop the EF lineup and DLSR cameras, the future is inevitably with the RF mount, as it was with the EF mount when it replaced the FD mount for Canons SLR cameras.

-Canon’s mirrorless lineup is currently the entry level full frame mirrorless Canon EOS RP, and the Canon EOS 6D Mark II equivalent, the Canon EOS R.
+Canon’s mirrorless lineup is currently the entry level full frame mirrorless Canon EOS RP, and the Canon EOS 6D Mark II equivalent, the Canon EOS R and the newly released Canon EOS Ra.

 We have yet to see what we would regard as Canon mirrorless Pro body.
-But rumors are that the first Pro body from Canon will be a high mega pixel count camera, a mirrorless equivalent to the Canon EOS 5Dsr.
-This will probably be announced in Q3/4 2019 to be released in either Q4 2019 or Q1 2020.
+But rumors are that the next camera from Canon will be a high mega pixel count camera, a mirrorless equivalent to the Canon EOS 5Dsr.
+This will probably be announced in Q1/2 2020 to be released in either Q2/Q3 2020.

 Canon currently have more lenses in their RF lineup waiting eagerly for a Pro body and mirrorless bodies waiting for cheaper and more suitable RF lenses.